 The drawing at the left shows a double wall air cooled flue.
 The flue has an air jacket outside of it.
-The flue is cooled by air circulating between the two walls.
+Air circulating between the two walls cools the flue.
 For this reason, you’ll need a round chimney cap made expressly for a double wall air cooled flue.
 The chimney caps below are all designed to let cooling air circulate properly in the air jacket.
 Choices include:

-- The Weathershield for double and triple wall air cooled flues (unless you have smoke coming out of your fireplace.)
+- The Weathershield chimney caps for double and triple wall air cooled flues (unless you have smoke coming out of your fireplace.)

-- The Vacu-Stack for air cooled chimneys if your fireplace smokes on windy days, but not on calm days.
+- The Vacu-Stack round chimney cap for air cooled flues if your fireplace smokes on windy days, but not on calm days.

 - The ENERVEX (formerly Exhausto) chimney fan with an air cooled adaptor.
 The Enervex fan solves smoky fireplace problems of all kinds, even if your chimney is incorrectly designed and constructed.

 Triple Wall Air Cool, Triple Wall Air Insulated Flue

 Triple wall air cooled flues, sometimes called triple wall air insulated flues, have two air jackets surrounding a central flue pipe.
 Air circulating inside the air jackets cools the flue.
 You can use exactly the same chimney caps described above for double wall air cooled flues, because all three are designed for use with double wall or triple wall air cooled round flues.